apache/buildstream/doc/source/format_project.rst

 :ref:`user configuration <config_mirrors>`.
 One can also specify which mirror should be used first in the :ref:`user configuration <config_default_mirror>`, or using the  :ref:`--default-mirror <invoking_bst>` command-line argument.

+If you want this project's mirrors to also be used for subprojects, see :ref:`Mapping source aliases of subprojects <project_junctions_source_aliases>`.

 .. _project_plugins: